ospodaryk/StringSorter/README.md

 The `StringSorter` class provides a specialized way to sort a list of strings in Java.
 The unique feature of this class is its ability to sort words starting with a specific prefix in a different manner than the rest.
 It also ensures that null or empty strings are handled gracefully.

+If prefix='' I decided all not empty elements have to be sorted alphabetically and only elements that are also empty will be in the end.

 ## Example Usage

 **Input:** `["apple", "banana", "grape", "avocado", "cherry"]`